vrbait1107/EVENT_BRANDING_APPLICATION/README.md

 **NOTE:**

 - We used PHP Mailer for this project & Above Emails are Fake used for test purpose only so phpmailer library cannot send email to above emails.
+- We use dummy event registration so payment details for all event registration are same, Only Certificate Id's(Primary Key) and Event Fee are different.

 ## PAYTM Payment Gateway